Kolyasisan/kolyscon_IIDX/README.md

 * Not exactly accurate to AC specs!!
 1P and 2P buttons are not as long as on AC, I shrunk them down because it wouldn't fit on my desk otherwise.
 AC accurate distances can be restored though.
 P.S., beware of printing tolerances as well.
 * This con was designed with my own needs in mind.
 For example, it features translucent lightmeshes for lighting strips, which you may not need.
 * If you ever decide to print it, with or without modifications, please assemble your exported models first to verify correctness of all parts.
 * This project initially became as a personal attempt of fixing some of the parts on my Phoenixwan controller.
-A couple of parts are replicas of PW's design.
+As a result, a couple of parts are replicas of PW's design, specifically the 2 bottom turntable parts.
 * Because of all of this, for all intents and purposes, consider this as a reference project.
 This is NOT production ready, you won't be able to print it out of the box directly!!
 At least for now.

 # Attribution